Formula-R1: Incentivizing LLM Reasoning over Complex Tables with Numerical Computation via Formula-Driven Reinforcement Learning: Supplementary Proofs

 This corresponds to the probability of generating a valid reasoning path and a formula that yields the correct answer.
 Importantly, any formula that produces the correct output receives full reward, regardless of whether it matches the canonical ground-truth formula. \end{lemma}

-\begin{assumption}[Symbolic Reasoning Setting] \leavevmode \begin{enumerate}[leftmargin=20pt, itemsep=0pt, labelsep=5pt, topsep=0pt] \item The formula executor is sound and complete with respect to the formula language \(\mathcal{F}\). \item All symbolic outputs are executed deterministically and without numerical error. \item The textual and symbolic policies are equally capable of planning high-level solution strategies in their respective formats (text or formula). \end{enumerate} \end{assumption}
+\begin{assumption}[Symbolic Reasoning Setting] \leavevmode \begin{enumerate}[leftmargin=20pt, itemsep=0pt, labelsep=5pt, topsep=0pt] \item The formula executor is sound and complete with respect to the formula language \(\mathcal{F}\). \item All symbolic outputs are executed deterministically and without numerical error. \item Both textual and symbolic policies are assumed capable of representing valid high-level solution strategies in their respective formats, namely text or formula. \end{enumerate} \end{assumption}

-\begin{theorem}[Symbolic Reasoning Superiority] Under Assumption~\ref{as:symbolic}, the expected reward achieved by symbolic reasoning is greater than or equal to that of textual reasoning for any input \(s\):